‘A Carpet of Purple Flowers’ is your wonderfully imaginative debut novel; have you written other fiction prior to this publication?

 Interview with Tracey-anne McCartney

 It is my pleasure to welcome the talented Urbaneite, Tracey-anne McCartney over to my website.
-Her debut novel, 'A Carpet of Purple Flowers', is a sumptuous read, and can be purchased through Urbane Publications here.
+Her debut novel, 'A Carpet of Purple Flowers', is a sumptuous read.